ckeditor/ckeditor5/docs/features/toolbar.md

 ### Automatic toolbar wrapping

-When `shouldNotGroupWhenFull` is set to `true`, by default the toolbar items are automatically wrapped into a new line once they do not fit the editor width.
+When you set `shouldNotGroupWhenFull` to `true`, by default the toolbar items are automatically wrapped into a new line once they do not fit the editor width.
 The mechanism is automatic and only wraps excess items.
 Notice that while the toolbar group separators `'|'` are preserved, the groups may be split when they overflow.

 ```js
 toolbar: {